Organisation:

 Collaborators:

-I am delighted to be co-authoring with Mrs Mihaela Lyutskanova, Dr Tom Gilbertson, Professor Douglas Steele, Dr Christian Keitel, and Dr Christopher Benwell.
+I am delighted to be collaborating with Mrs Mihaela Lyutskanova, Dr Tom Gilbertson, Professor Douglas Steele, Dr Christian Keitel, and Dr Christopher Benwell.